 - (1) Purpose.
-As part of a program to identify hazardous waste sites, tThis section sets forth the requirements for reporting a release or threatened release of a hazardous substance to the environment that may pose a threat to human health or the environment due to past activities, whether discovered before or after the effective date of this regulation.
-It also sets forth the requirements for reporting independent remedial actions.
-The department may take any other actions it deems appropriate to identify potential hazardous waste sites consistent with chapter 70.105D_RCW. - (2) Release report Applicability and timing.
+This section sets forth the requirements for reporting a release or threatened release of a hazardous substance to the environment that may pose a threat to human health or the environment. - (2) Applicability and timing.
 Except as provided under (a) of this subsection, within ninety days of discovering a release or threatened release of a hazardous substance to the environment that may pose a threat to human health or the environment, an owner or operator must report the release to Ecology.
-All other persons are encouraged to report such a release to Ecology. - (a) Any owner or operator who has information that a hazardous substance has been released to the environment at the owner or operator's facility and may be a threat to human health or the environment shall report such information to the department within ninety days of discovery.
-Releases from underground storage tanks shall be reported by the owner or operator of the underground storage tank within twenty four hours of release confirmation, in accordance with WAC 173-340-450.
-To the extent known, the report shall include: - (i) The identification and location of the hazardous substance; - (iii) Circumstances of the release and the discovery; and - (iii) Any remedial actions planned, completed, or underway.
-All other persons are encouraged to report such information to the department. - (a) Exemptions.
-An owner or operator does not need to report the following releases under this section: - (i) A release previously reported to Ecology in fulfillment of a reporting requirement in this chapter or in another law or regulation, including a release previously reported to Ecology under chapter 173-360A WAC; - (ii) A release from a heating oil tank previously reported to PLIA under WAC 374-45-030; - (iii) A release previously reported to the United States Environmental Protection Agency under CERCLA, Section 103(c) (42 U.S.C.
+All other persons are encouraged to report such a release to Ecology. - (a) Exemptions.
+An owner or operator does not need to report the following releases under this section: - (i) A release previously reported to Ecology in fulfillment of a reporting requirement in this chapter or in another law or regulation, including a release previously reported to Ecology under chapter 173-360A WAC; - (ii) A release from a heating oil tank previously reported to PLIA under WAC 374- 45-030; - (iii) A release previously reported to the United States Environmental Protection Agency under CERCLA, Section 103(c) (42 U.S.C.
 Sec.
-9603(c)); - (iv) A release previously reported to the state division of emergency management under RCW 90.56.280; - (v) Application of pesticides and fertilizers for their intended purposes and according to label instructions;

-- (vi) Lawful and nonnegligent use of hazardous substances by a natural person for personal or domestic purposes; - (vii) A release in accordance with a permit that authorizes the release; - (viii) Except for a release specified under (b)(iii) of this subsection, a release to the air; - (ix) A release discovered in a public water system regulated by the department of health; or - (x) A release to a permitted wastewater facility.
+9603(c)); - (iv) A release previously reported to the state division of emergency management under RCW 90.56.280; - (v) Application of pesticides and fertilizers for their intended purposes and according to label instructions; - (vi) Lawful and nonnegligent use of hazardous substances by a natural person for personal or domestic purposes; - (vii) A release in accordance with a permit that authorizes the release; - (viii) Except for a release specified under (b)(iii) of this subsection, a release to the air; - (ix) A release discovered in a public water system regulated by the department of health; or - (x) A release to a permitted wastewater facility.